minagawah/mini-actix-react-example/README.md

 ## 1. About

 API server implemented with `actix-web` is running at port 5000.
-Assuming a React app hosted elsewhere, when user visit "Articles" page, it asks for a login.
+Assuming a React app hosted *elsewhere*, when user visit "Articles" page, it asks for a login.
 The client app sends an auth request to `/api/auth`, and once authenticated, then the user sees a list of artiles which is available at `/api/article/all`.

 Available pages: